Find Affordable College Courses

 Women make up 88% of the psychology majors at the school.

-Eastern Connecticut State University landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree psychology programs.
-ECSU is a small public school located in the fringe town of Willimantic.
+Eastern Connecticut State University did quite well in this year’s ranking of the most popular places for psychology students to get a bachelor’s degree.
+It came in at #7 on the list.
+ECSU is a small public school located in the town of Willimantic.

 Women make up 97% of the psychology majors at the school.